 Krabi Airport Office: +66 (0)75 701591-3

-Thai Airways operates on the Bangkok (BKK) – Krabi route, under the name Thai Smile Air, with 3 – 4 flights daily.
-They are the best choice if you have a connecting flight as they are a full service airline.
+Thai Airways operates on the Bangkok (BKK) – Krabi route, with some flights under the name Thai Smile Air.
+There are 4 – 5 flights daily in total.
+They are the best choice if you have a connecting flight as they are a full service airline (part of Star Alliance).
 Business class also available.

-Another airport near to Krabi is Phuket International Airport (HKT), around two hours’ drive away (taxi 2500 – 2700 Baht per car).
-This is worth considering as an alternative arrival point as it is a much larger airport serving many more international destinations, with a good selection of cheap charter flights, which could save you money – even factoring in the extra cost of the taxi.
+Another airport near to Krabi is Phuket International Airport (HKT), around two hours’ drive away (taxi 2500 – 2700 baht per car).
+This is worth considering as an alternative arrival point as it is a much larger airport serving many more international destinations.
+There is also a good selection of cheap charter flights to Phuket, which could save you money – even factoring in the extra cost of the taxi.

 Phuket – Ao Nang

-Boat leaves from Bang Rong pier and travels via Koh Yao (550 Baht).
+Boat leaves from Bang Rong pier and travels via Koh Yao (700 baht).

 Ao Nang – Phuket

-Boats leave from Nopparat Thara pier (free pick-up bus from Ao Nang Beach), going via Railay / Tonsai.
+Boats leave from Nopparat Thara pier, going via Railay / Tonsai.

 Journey time 1 hr 45 mins, daily service from November – April; thrice weekly (Sun, Wed, Fri) from May – October

-Boat leaves from Nopparat Thara pier (free pick-up bus from Ao Nang Beach) and travels via Koh Yao (550 Baht).
+Boat leaves from Nopparat Thara pier and travels via Koh Yao (700 baht).